 GRDC is one of the world’s leading grains research organisations responsible for planning, investing in and overseeing research, development and extension to deliver improvements in production, sustainability and profitability across the Australian grains industry.

 Nuffield Australia 2020 Scholarship winner

 Mitchell Henderson from Berriwillock in Victoria, receives a Nuffield Scholarship with support from the Grains Research & Development Corporation (GRDC).
-Mitchell will use his scholarship to research alternative fertiliser and weed control measures for grain producers.
+Mitchell will use his scholarship to research alternative weed control measures for grain producers.

 Managing his family’s 8,000-hectare broadacre cropping business, Mitchell produces wheat, barley, lentils, field peas and oaten hay, while another part of the family business supplies 1.5 million free range birds to Hazeldene’s Chicken.